BackstagecrewIS/BackstagecrewIS.github.io/README.md

   - Imagery
     A large hero image of the pub at the top of the landing page will serve to illustrate the pub and to reassure that the visitor is looking at the correct site
     A heading which includes a representation of the pub sign will further reinforce the brand image od the pub

-  - Rule of Thirds
-    Using the Rule of Thirds techniques will give the page better clarity and balance

 * Wireframes
   - Home Page Wireframe - <a href="/assets/wireframes/index.png" target="_blank">View</a>